 2. Goals Are Key to Flexible Working

 Do you ever wonder if your work-from-home employees are actually working?
-If you are, then you’re missing out on a key piece of the puzzle: Setting clear goals.
+If you are, then you’re missing out on a key piece of the puzzle: Setting clear goals and career development.
 It’s important to have a workforce that is empowered to work flexibly, based on trust.
 Having a goal oriented structure is key to achieving this.